Omeka API Import

 The origin Omeka Classic installation does not need to have the Omeka API Import plugin installed, but it does need to have the API activated.
 To do this, the owner of the origin Omeka Classic installation should go to the API tab under Settings, accessed via the top navigation bar on the administrative dashboard.
 Ensure that the “Enable API” box is checked.

-To find the API url of the origin Omeka Classic installation, go to the home page of that installation.
-Add /api to the end of the url.
+To find the URL of the origin Omeka Classic installation's API, go to the website in your browser.
+Add /api to the end of the URL.
 You should see a page with the message "This is the endpoint URL for [name of origin site]" and links to the site information and available API resources.
 To confirm that the API is enabled, click on the link for available API resources; if you see {"message":"API is disabled"}, then you will not be able to import from this site.

 Beginning page for the importer

-Without an API Key
+Without an API key

 Without a key from the origin site, you can import all public items and collections, including their files.

-3. Ignore the API Key field, since you are not using it.
+3. Ignore the "API Key" field, since you are not using it.

 Depending on the size of the collection at the origin installation, it may take a few minutes for the import to complete.

-With an API Key
+With an API key

 If you have access to the admin side of the origin Omeka install, you can use one of the API keys assigned to a user to import users and private items and collections.
 See API Settings for more information.
 NB: only those users who have created items will be imported.